The Burnout Monster Is Lurking, I See It!

 So how do you do this?
 Get help!
 Most dental burnout results from dentists trying to do it all: believing they can deliver state-of-the-art, high-quality dentistry while also being a super boss, charismatic leader, a successful COO, CFO, and HR Director in a new economic environment of intense competition, managed care, and constant change.

 Having been in dentistry for almost 40 years, I have seen dental burnout do its damage way too often.
-Do not let the burnout monster destroy your love for dentistry, your ability to help others, your time with family, or your health.
+Do not let the burnout monster destroy your love for dentistry, your ability to help others, your time with family, your marriage, or your health.
 Start prevention now!